Two block reorg at height 941880

 • At a later time, Foundry 941883 (purple, the winning block) was mined and I learned about he Foundry headers and blocks

-• On some nodes, I only learned about the full Foundry blocks >5min later.
+• On some nodes (e.g. owen and greg), I only learned about the full Foundry blocks >5min later.

 Foundry released their 1st block (header) immediately after the others’ 2nd block was found.
 According to their own timestamp on their 1st and 2nd blocks, they found them a few seconds after the others’ 1st and 2nd blocks.
 They released their 2nd and 3rd at the same time, exactly when the 3rd block was found, winning the race.
 This is effectively a selfish-mining attack by definition even if it was on “accident” or network hiccup (to the extent “attack” doesn’t imply intentional).
 But it all seems to point to intentional.